TehShrike/sql-concat/readme.md

 ```

-## API so far
+## API

-Because [node-mysql](https://github.com/felixge/node-mysql) already makes inserting so easy, this module is focused on `SELECT` queries.
+Because the [mysql](https://github.com/mysqljs/mysql) package already makes inserting so easy, this module is focused on `SELECT` queries.
 I've implemented new clauses as I've needed them, and it's pretty well fleshed out at the moment.

 If you need a clause added that is not implemented yet, feel free to open a pull request.
 If you're not sure what the API should look like, open an issue and we can talk it through.